staskiewiczconnor-glitch/fundamentals-terminal/README.md

 rolls each into a trailing-twelve-month figure (last 4 quarters summed) before charting.
 Debt/Equity, P/E, and ROE are already point-in-time ratios as of each quarter end, so those are used as-is.
-Shares Outstanding is the source site's own diluted-share figure, which it reports rounded to the nearest whole billion for older quarters — a real precision limit of this data source, not a bug.
+Shares Outstanding is the source site's own diluted-share figure, reported to the nearest thousand shares.

 Every request re-scrapes the live pages (results are cached for 6 hours per ticker just to avoid hammering the source on repeat clicks), so a new quarterly